Bishop: Others

 Some Baptists also have begun taking on the title of bishop.
 In some smaller Protestant denominations and independent churches, the term bishop is used in the same way as pastor, to refer to the leader of the local congregation, and may be male or female.
-This usage is especially common in African-American churches in the US.
+This usage is especially common in African-American churches, particularly through the Full Gospel Baptist Church Fellowship.

 In the Church of Scotland, which has a Presbyterian church structure, the word "bishop" refers to an ordained person, usually a normal parish minister, who has temporary oversight of a trainee minister.
 In the Presbyterian Church (USA), the term bishop is an expressive name for a Minister of Word and Sacrament who serves a congregation and exercises "the oversight of the flock of Christ."
 The term is traceable to the 1789 Form of Government of the PC (USA) and the Presbyterian understanding of the pastoral office.
+Reformed churches on the whole do not tend to have bishops, although there are exceptions.

 While not considered orthodox Christian, the Ecclesia Gnostica Catholica uses roles and titles derived from Christianity for its clerical hierarchy, including bishops who have much the same authority and responsibilities as in Catholicism.

 The Salvation Army does not have bishops but has appointed leaders of geographical areas, known as Divisional Commanders.
-Larger geographical areas, called Territories, are led by a Territorial Commander, who is the highest-ranking officer in that Territory.
+Larger geographical areas, called territories, are led by a territorial commander, who is the highest-ranking officer in that territory.

-Jehovah's Witnesses do not use the title 'Bishop' within their organizational structure, but appoint elders to be overseers (to fulfill the role of oversight) within their congregations.
+Jehovah's Witnesses do not use the title 'bishop' within their organizational structure, but appoint elders to be overseers (to fulfill the role of oversight) within their congregations.

-The HKBP of Indonesia, the most prominent Protestant denomination in Indonesia, uses the term ephorus instead of bishop.
+The Batak Christian Protestant Church of Indonesia, the most prominent Protestant denomination in Indonesia, uses the term Ephorus instead of bishop.

 In the Vietnamese syncretist religion of Caodaism, bishops (giáo sư) comprise the fifth of nine hierarchical levels, and are responsible for spiritual and temporal education as well as record-keeping and ceremonies in their parishes.
 At any one time there are seventy-two bishops.
 Their authority is described in Section I of the text Tân Luật (revealed through seances in December 1926).
 Caodai bishops wear robes and headgear of embroidered silk depicting the Divine Eye and the Eight Trigrams.
 (The color varies according to branch.)
 This is the full ceremonial dress; the simple version consists of a seven-layered turban.